-The next day, parliament passed a “Bill of Attainder” against Lord Strafford.
+The next day, Parliament passed a “Bill of Attainder” against Lord Strafford.
 This mechanism (abolished in modernity) effectively convicted the Earl of treason legislatively.
-But this fate was, ironically, far worse than just a conviction – in the system of hereditary titles of that time, it was the ultimate punishment – stripping him of his title of nobility (his Lordship), making he and his heirs commoners.
+But this fate was, ironically, far worse than just a conviction – in the system of hereditary titles of that time, it was the ultimate punishment – stripping him of his title of nobility (his Lordship), making him and his heirs commoners.
 It also stripped his family of their estates, confiscating them for the government.

-In the end, the wrathful parliament would not be denied.
-And in the last great betrayal, King Charles I signed the order, sealing the fate of a loyal friend who had reluctantly agreed to return to London to face parliament’s charges only under the King’s assurances that he would be protected.
+In the end, the wrathful Parliament would not be denied.
+And in the last great betrayal, King Charles I signed the order, sealing the fate of a loyal friend who had reluctantly agreed to return to London to face Parliament’s charges only under the King’s assurances that he would be protected.